Black metal: Satanism

 In the early 1990s, many Norwegian black-metallers presented themselves as genuine Devil worshippers.
 Mayhem's Euronymous was the key figure behind this.
 They attacked the Church of Satan for its "freedom and life-loving" views; the theistic Satanism they espoused was an inversion of Christianity.
 Benjamin Hedge Olson wrote that they transformed "Venom's quasi-Satanic stage theatrics into a form of cultural expression unique from other forms of metal or Satanism" and "abandoned the mundane identities and ambitions of other forms of metal in favor of religious and ideological fanaticism".
-Some prominent scene members—such as Euronymous and Faust—said that only bands who are Satanists can be called 'black metal'.
+Some prominent scene members—such as Euronymous and Faust—said that only bands who are Satanists can be called "black metal".
 Bands with a Norwegian style, but without Satanic lyrics, tended to use other names for their music.
 Some prominent artists still hold the view that black metal should be Satanic, while others believe that black metal does not need to be Satanic.
 An article in Metalion's Slayer fanzine attacked musicians that "care more about their guitars than the actual essence onto which the whole concept was and is based upon".
 Bands with a similar style but with Pagan lyrics tend to be referred to as 'Pagan Metal' by many 'purist' black-metallers.

 Others shun Satanism, seeing it as Christian or "Judeo-Christian" in origin, and regard Satanists as perpetuating the "Judeo-Christian" worldview.
-Quorthon of Bathory said he used 'Satan' to provoke and attack Christianity.
-However, with his third and fourth albums, Under the Sign of the Black Mark and Blood Fire Death, he began "attacking Christianity from a different angle", realizing that Satanism is a "Christian product".
-Nevertheless, some artists use Satan as a symbol or metaphor for their beliefs, such as LaVeyan Satanists (who are atheist).
-Vocalist Gaahl, who follows Norse paganism, said: "We use the word 'Satanist' because it is Christian world and we have to speak their language ...
+Quorthon of Bathory said he originally used 'Satan' to provoke and attack Christianity.
+However, with his third and fourth albums he began "attacking Christianity from a different angle", realizing that Satanism is a "Christian product".
+Nevertheless, some artists use Satan as a symbol or metaphor for their beliefs, such as LaVeyan Satanists, who are atheist.
+Vocalist Gaahl, who follows Norse paganism, said while he was a member of Gorgoroth: "We use the word 'Satanist' because it is Christian world and we have to speak their language ...
 When I use the word 'Satan', it means the natural order, the will of a man, the will to grow, the will to become the superman".
 Varg Vikernes called himself a Satanist in early interviews but "now downplays his former interest in Satanism", saying he was using Satan as a symbol for Odin as the 'adversary' of the Christian God.
 He saw Satanism as "an introduction to more indigenous heathen beliefs".
-Some bands such as Carach Angren and Enslaved do not have Satanic lyrics.